Get all the latest data for Santa Marta

 What is the average housing price in Santa Marta in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from official Colombian government sources and major real estate platforms, all manually verified by our team.
+We are writing this as of 2026, using the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Santa Marta.